stlartworks/stlartworks.github.io/apply.md

 ---

-Applications for FALL 2017 apprenticeships are now closed.
 Applications for SPRING 2018 apprentices will be open soon.
+If you'd like to apply for the rest of the FALL 2017 session, please complete the application below.

 We invite young creatives (14 - 18 years old) in the St. Louis metro area to apply and earn a stipend through paid apprenticeships in the arts in the Fall, Spring, and Summer.